UWFront-End-Cert/html200-adopt-a-dog/README.md

 Over the course of ten lessons, you learn to create the HTML, CSS, and the JavaScript functionality.
 The code I have hosted on my student GitHub page and pull requests made to the courses repository to compare my master branch against the course's repository.

-This Adopt-a-Dog website was created by Janene Smith, Winter quarter 2022 (
+This Adopt-a-Dog website was created by Janene Smith, Winter quarter 2022 (https://janene-smith.github.io/html200-adopt-a-dog/).

 # User Persona

-I used my youngest sister who is a Millennial to build this user persona.
-Back when she and her husband chose to get a dog before having kids.

 ## Name: Kimberly Power